Top trends SaaS development companies need to watch out for in 2022

 The untapped potential is still enormous.
 This might read like unbridled optimism, but it's more.
 There's still a lot of pain points in SaaS that are unsolved, and businesses will pay good money to have their problems solved.

 SaaS itself is trending.
 Search queries for "SaaS" are consistently on the rise.
 SaaS industry growth doesn't look like it'll slow anytime soon.
-The SaaS market size is expected to cross $150 billion in 2020.
+The SaaS market size is expected to cross $150bn in 2022 according to Gartner, growing over 19% between 2021 and 2022.
 With this growth comes a few core trends: expansion in primed markets, a striving for simplicity in mature markets overwhelmed with their current SaaS solutions, and innovation in untapped markets.

-As a SaaS development firm, our team has insight into SaaS app usage across industries and functions, giving us an incredible insight on the impact of SaaS proliferation on companies of every size and on analyzing data on a sample of firms of all sizes and reviewing consumer needs below are the key SaaS market trends for 2020:
+As a SaaS application development company, our team has insight into SaaS app usage across industries and functions, giving us incredible insight on the impact of SaaS proliferation on companies of every size and on analyzing data on a sample of firms of all sizes and reviewing consumer needs below are the key SaaS market trends for 2022:

 Vertical-specific SaaS companies tend to see growth faster than horizontal companies too.
 And they form the largest portion of the overall SaaS market.
 A vertical niche refers to a specific type of business (such as for dental offices or appointment software), while a horizontal one refers to a specific use case catering to every type of business (such as email marketing software).
 Employees and business owners alike enjoy using tools that were designed specifically for the needs of their industry.